Russia launches new Ukraine barrage as grain deal extended

 Associated Press

-KYIV, Ukraine (AP) — Russian airstrikes inflicted more damage on Ukraine on Thursday, with the latest barrage smashing into energy infrastructure, apartment buildings and an industrial site.

-At least four people were killed and 11 others wounded in drone and missile strikes around the country, authorities said.
+KYIV, Ukraine (AP) — Russian airstrikes targeted Ukraine’s energy facilities again Thursday as the first snow of the season fell in Kyiv, a harbinger of the hardship to come if Moscow’s missiles continue to take out power and gas plants as winter descends.

-Separately, U.N.
-Secretary-General António Guterres announced an extension of a four-month-old deal to ensure the safe delivery of export of grain, foodstuffs and fertilizers from Ukraine through the Black Sea just days before it was set to expire.
+Separately, the United Nations announced the extension of a deal to ensure exports of grain and fertilizers from Ukraine that were disrupted by the war.
+The deal was set to expire soon, renewing fears of a global food crisis if exports were blocked from one of the world’s largest grain producers.

-Guterres said in a statement the United Nations is also “fully committed” to removing obstacles that have impeded the export of food and fertilizer from Russia, which is one of two agreements struck between the two countries and Turkey in July.
-The deals signed in Istanbul are aimed to help bring down prices of food and fertilizer and avoid a global food crisis.
+Even as all sides agreed to extend the deal, air raid sirens sounded across Ukraine on Thursday.
+At least four people were killed and more than two dozen others wounded in the drone and missile strikes, including one that hit a residential building, authorities said.

+The Kremlin’s forces have suffered a series of setbacks on the ground, the latest being the loss of the southern city of Kherson.
+In the face of those defeats, Russia has increasingly resorted to aerial onslaughts aimed at energy infrastructure and other civilian targets in parts of Ukraine it doesn’t hold.

+Thursday’s salvo appeared to be on a lesser scale than the nationwide barrage of more than 100 missiles and drones that knocked out power to 10 million people earlier this week.
+Tuesday’s strikes were described by Ukraine’s energy minister as the biggest barrage yet of the nearly 9-month-old invasion against the battered power grid.

+Ukrainian President Volodymyr Zelenskyy posted on Telegram a video that he said was one of the blasts in Dnipro.
+The footage from a vehicle dashcam showed a fiery blast engulfing a rainy road.

+“This is another confirmation from Dnipro of how terrorists want peace,” Zelenskyy wrote, referring to the Kremlin’s forces.
+“The peaceful city and people’s wish to live their accustomed lives.
+Going to work, to their affairs.
+A rocket attack!”

-Valentyn Reznichenko, governor of the eastern Dnipropetrovsk region, said a large fire erupted in Dnipro after the strikes on the city hit an industrial target.
-Eight people were wounded, the official said, including a 15-year-old girl.
+Valentyn Reznichenko, governor of the Dnipropetrovsk region, said a large fire erupted in Dnipro after the strikes on the city hit an industrial target.
+The attack wounded at least 23 people, Reznichenko said.

+Russia’s Defense Ministry said its strikes in Dnipropetrovsk hit a factory that produces military rocket engines.

+In the Odesa region, an infrastructure target was hit, Gov. Maksym Marchenko said on Telegram, warning about the threat of a “massive missile barrage on the entire territory of Ukraine.”

-A Russian strike that hit a residential building killed at least four people overnight in Vilnia in the Zaporizhzhia region.
-Rescuers were combing the rubble for any other victims, according to Kyrylo Tymoshenko, a senior official in the Ukrainian presidential office.
+Elsewhere, a Russian strike that hit a residential building killed at least four people overnight in Vilnia in the southern region of Zaporizhzhia.
+Rescuers combed the rubble for any other victims, according to Kyrylo Tymoshenko, a senior official in the Ukrainian presidential office.

-The Russian strikes also hit Ukraine’s southern Odesa region and the city of Dnipro for the first time in weeks, and

-An infrastructure target was hit on the Odesa region, Gov. Maksym Marchenko said on Telegram, warning about the threat of a “massive missile barrage on the entire territory of Ukraine.”

 Officials in the Poltava, Kharkiv, Khmelnytskyi and Rivne regions urged residents to stay in bomb shelters.

-Russia has increasingly targeted Ukraine’s power grid as winter approaches.
-The most recent barrage followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.

-“Ukraine has already withstood extremely difficult strikes by the enemy, which did not lead to results the Russian cowards hoped for,” Yermak wrote, urging Ukrainians not to ignore air raid sirens.
+There were concerns in recent days about the fate of a U.N.- and Turkey-brokered deal meant to address disruptions to those exports that was set to expire Saturday.
+U.N.
+Secretary-General António Guterres confirmed it had been extended for four months.

+In addition to securing the safe passage of Ukrainian exports, Guterres said in a statement the United Nations is also “fully committed” to removing obstacles that have impeded the export of food and fertilizer from Russia.

-Meanwhile, Ukrainian President Volodymyr Zelenskyy called the extension of the grain deal a “key decision in the global fight against the food crisis.”
+The Russian Foreign Ministry confirmed the extension, and Zelenskyy called it a “key decision in the global fight against the food crisis.”

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine